MartinEnke/FlowOps-AI/README.md

 FlowOps AI integrates large language models **as asynchronous, assistive subsystems** — never as authoritative decision-makers.
 All AI execution is isolated behind the outbox pattern and produces **versioned, auditable artifacts**.

+AI is treated as **infrastructure**, not intelligence: every output is optional, reviewable, and bounded by deterministic policy.

+---

 ### AI Handoff Summary (v1)

 When a handoff is created, an async outbox event